mariannawicks-sys/lung-cancer-survival-analysis/README.md

 # Lung Cancer Survival Analysis

-Reproducible survival analysis project demonstrating **Kaplan–Meier estimation, log-rank testing, and Cox proportional hazards modeling** using simulated oncology data.
+The goal of this project is to demonstrate applied biostatistical modeling techniques in an oncology context, including data exploration, multivariable modeling, and interpretation of clinical predictors.

+This reproducible survival analysis project includes:
+- Kaplan–Meier estimation
+- Log-rank testing
+- Cox proportional hazards modeling

+All analyses are performed using simulated data designed to reflect clinically plausible oncology scenarios.

 ## Project Overview

 This project investigates whether **stage at diagnosis is associated with overall survival** in patients with lung cancer.
 Survival analysis techniques including Kaplan–Meier curves, log-rank tests, and Cox proportional hazards models were used to evaluate survival differences across clinical variables.
 The analysis was performed using R with the survival and survminer packages.

+## 🔬 Methods

+- Logistic regression modeling of survival outcome
+- Multivariable adjustment for:
+  - Age
+  - Gender
+  - Cancer stage
+  - Smoking status
+  - Treatment type
+- Synthetic survival outcome constructed to reflect clinically plausible relationships between predictors and survival

 ## Dataset
 The dataset is located in: